shadows911/baruf/content/p/names.md

 > primary point is to initiate action, not to [designate].

-The idea here, roughly, is that names, and words in general, are less like *tags* and more like *hammers.* Instead of asking what a name is *attached to,* we should ask what a name is *used for.* In Wittgenstein's example, the words "block," "pillar," "slab," and "beam" are used to make the assistant retrieve certain building materials.
+The idea here, roughly, is that names, and words in general, are less like *tags* and more like *hammers*.
+Instead of asking what a name is *attached to*, we should ask what a name is *used for*.
+In Wittgenstein's example, the words "block", "pillar", "slab", and "beam" are used to make the assistant retrieve certain building materials.

 According to this sort of theory, words in general work a lot like spell-words do.
-Here's an example from *Chamber of Secrets,* right after Gilderoy Lockhart admits that he didn't do any of the brave things he claimed to do in his books:
+Here's an example from *Chamber of Secrets*, right after Gilderoy Lockhart admits that he didn't do any of the brave things he claimed to do in his books: